josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Need to explain better and verify

+// This is probably wrong and will be updated later

 When you set up a public Mutable Data structure only the app info you set it up with is given access to modify it unless you use Shared Mutable Data.

 Shared Mutable Data is a public Mutable Data Structure that can be used for collaborative purpose across different websites (with different app infos), like a collaborative messaging group in Chaty.

-\*App Info is the parameter in the intialise function, Hunter Lester's goes through what happens.
+\*App Info is the parameter in the intialise function, Hunter Lester's video goes through what happens.

 ### Immutable Data